 the 22"x30" MD2 drawing from July 2022 is the completed drawing on which the video is based.

-I started the “Moving Drawing” project in 2021 to explore the integration of drawing, moving images (or the absence of images), and sound (or silence).
-Drawing is an intimate and heartfelt experience of body and mind that embodies tactility, time, place, movement, and sound.
+I started the “Moving Drawing” project in 2021 to explore how drawing’s relationship to time, place, movement, sound or silence.
+Drawing is an intimate and heartfelt experience of body and mind.
 In my creative process, I use my left hand to capture uncontrollable camera movements and sounds while my right hand makes marks or erases them.
-While doing so, I record the gestures of my right hand, the sounds of pencil movements on paper, erasing, sunlight and shadows, the room ambience, street sirens, and unpredictable occurrences, such as a bug crawling on the paper.
+While doing so, I record the gestures of my right hand, the sounds of pencil movements on paper, the sounds of erasing, sunlight and shadows, the room's ambiance, street sirens, and unpredictable occurrences, such as a bug crawling on the paper.
 These video and sound recordings, as well as chance encounters from the drawing experiences, are then edited together to take on new contexts and insights.
-The Moving Drawing Project focuses on transforming tangible material 2D drawings into time-based digital video, sound and images, highlighting process, change, and interconnection.
-These works also reflect on and contemplate our shared human experiences and challenges.
-Video art merges technology and creativity, helping me explore thoughts, evoke emotions, and spark conversations about contemporary issues.
-How do I respond to everyday ambiguities and the impact of conflict and violence near and far through drawing, video, and sound?
-What are my views on the advancement of AI technology, now an integral part of our lives?
-I often zoom in on edits to magnify and transform details, drawing attention to the power of framing, sizing, cropping, and timing.
-These choices strongly affect image (mis)representations, content, and media filtering.
+The Moving Drawing Project focuses on transforming tangible material 2D drawings into time-based digital video and sound, highlighting process, change, and interconnection.
+These works also reflect on our shared human experiences and challenges.
+Video art merges technology and creativity, helping us explore thoughts, evoke emotions, and spark conversations about contemporary issues.
+How do I respond to everyday ambiguities and to the impact of conflict and violence, near and far, through drawing, video, and sound?
+How does the advancement of AI technology, now an integral part of our lives, affect our touch and tactility?
+I often zoom in on edits to magnify and transform details, highlighting the power of resizing, cropping, and selection.
+These editing choices strongly affect image (mis)representations and media content.
 How do these editing strategies shape our visuality and perception of reality?
 What constitutes the "truth" or "truths", especially in this time of division and chaos?